Inertia-Lighting/lua-table-extension/README.md

  Failing to include a ReturnType parameter will result to Boolean in your output.

 ————————————————————————————————

- parameters of the dictionaryCompare method (Found on the Developer Forums (Credits : goldenstein64))
+# dictionaryCompare
+	Credits to the original idea: goldenstein64 on ROBLOX Devfourm.
+	Parameters of dictionaryCompare

- dict1 : the dictionary you want to compare against t1 dict2 : the dictionary you want to compare against t2
+	dict1 - The dictionary you want to compare against t1. dict2 - The dictionary you want to compare against t2.

- Basically what the method does is it checks if any parameter in t2 is different than any parameter in t1
+This method exists to check if any parameter in t2 is different than any parameter in t1.

 ————————————————————————————————